blambov/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

 complex column (e.g. the map key).
 When a cell is deleted (which can happen both because it was explicitly deleted or because its ttl expired), its value is removed and the cell becomes a tombstone.

+`TrieMemtable` uses trie memory to store cell data, which is represented by a `TrieCellData` object (the actual byte content of which will be described in [the next section](#data-storage)); to be turned into a `Cell`, `CellData` needs to be combined with its column definition and, if the column is complex, a cell path.
+Both of these can be obtained from last part of the path used to reach the cell's position in the memtable trie (see below).

-As of the current implementation, `TrieMemtable` uses the legacy `Cell` object directly, with one difference: if a cell is part of a complex column, we don't store the cell path inside the object.
-If a cell is deleted (which is a rare occurence for cells in a memtable), we still use a `Cell` and store it on the live part of the trie[^1].
+If a cell is deleted (which is a rare occurence for cells in a memtable), we still store it as a `TrieCellData` (rather than a tombstone) on the live part of the trie[^1].

 [^1]: The main reason for this is the fact that cells can become deleted without any change other than time elapsed, and we will always have the possibility of deleted cells being present in the live branches.